 Rachel Lin Weaver is an artist, filmmaker, curator, writer, musician, and educator.

 Weaver’s multivalent works have been awarded and recognized widely, shown in museums and galleries, held in private and public collections in the US and abroad, and screened at film festivals across the United States and in 49 countries.
 Thematically, Weaver’s artworks are directly related to an upbringing in wilderness areas and Arctic communities, and their projects explore human collisions, interdependencies, and tensions within the more-than-human world, as well as loss, queerness, annihilation, and ecology.
-Their works span video art, media installation, sound, neon, sculpture, collage, and site-specific performance, and their methodologies range from the careful specificity of deep archival research to the wild chance of motion-activated game cameras.
+Their works span video art, media installation, sound, neon, sculpture, collage, and performance, and their methodologies range from the careful analysis of deep archival research to the wild chance of motion-activated game cameras.

-As a filmmaker, Weaver has worked in independent, broadcast TV, and commercial settings, from National Geographic Television to no-budget arthouse projects.
+As a filmmaker, Weaver has worked in independent, broadcast TV, and commercial media settings, from National Geographic Television to no-budget arthouse projects.
 Throughout their career, Weaver has found the most meaningful films are those made in service to art, community, and good storytelling.
 Weaver is currently working on two feature scripts, and leading an ongoing documentary series as part of a major Centers for Disease Control and Prevention initiative to address vector-borne diseases across the American Gulf South.

 Weaver has been honored with a number of residencies and fellowships.
 Most recently, they participated in the Climate in Crisis program of Tulane University’s A Studio in the Woods.
 Other honors include the 2020 American Leadership Fellowship for Media that Matters in Canada, and residencies with the Santa Fe Art Institute’s Water Rights program, the University of Utah’s Taft-Nicholson Center for Environmental Humanities, The Icelandic Textiles Center, the Nes Artist Residency, and the Indiana Dunes National Park Residency, among others.